 7 Tips for Finding a New Doctor When You Move

-Every year about 36 million Americans move.
+Every year over 40 million Americans move.
 If you’re among them, you’ve likely gone online to find the best local grocery stores, restaurants and dry cleaners—but what about a new doctor?
 Your move-in to-do list may already feel a mile long, but it’s worth taking time to research providers in your new area.
 That way, you can be prepared to get the best care for a health emergency, chronic condition, or even just a simple check-up.
 As you plan your move, try these tips to find a new team of doctors who will make you feel right at home.

 If you have diabetes or another chronic illness, does the doctor’s office also have an available nutritionist to help with your care?
 Will a nurse quickly respond to your medical questions via phone?
 Find out the policies.
 Do they track patient outcomes for people with health histories like yours?

-7. Make an appointment.
 It’s smart to make an appointment as soon as you’ve narrowed down your choice so you can get to know the doctor personally before you commit.
-If you’re moving with kids during the summer, a school or sports physical is a convenient, usually brief start to introduce your family to the doctor and the office staff.
+If you’re moving with kids during the summer, a school or sports physical may be a good opportunity to introduce your family to the doctor and the office staff.
 Always remember to ask a lot of questions.